monpeco/DelftX-RAIL101x/week2/people_and_network.md

 ---

+#### Introduction
 This part of chapter 2 will give an insight into the train station of Lille.
 Different aspects of this station make it an interesting case to look at.
 A few of these factors can be explained by the so-called 'PEST-model': a tool to do an external analysis or research to discover potential directions for operations.

 ![PEST](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/0f0dd3a5b8461671b63ae3eb0f32e9bc/asset-v1:DelftX+RAIL101x+3T2018+type@asset+block/PEST_model.png)

 Factors of the 'PEST' model (image by TUDelft)
 Keep these aspects in mind while reading the case study.
 Questions will be asked at the end of this chapter.

+---

+#### Location

+Lille is a city in northern France.
+It’s founded on an island in the Duêle River, which explains the name of the city.
+It comes from the Latin word l'île (the island).

+The city was built with walls around it.
+This caused trouble at the beginning of the 19th century.
+Lille needed a train station but there was disagreement on the location of the station, inside or outside the city walls.
+The solution was found in a compromise.
+A terminal for passengers would be built inside the city walls, one for the goods outside.
+Later when the city evolved most of the city walls disappeared.

+---

+#### Development